Academic Policies and Procedures

 In Progress Grade Policy (IP)

 An "IP" grade is issued when the nature of the course requires ongoing work that cannot be completed in the semester in which the student was enrolled in the course.
 Typical courses for which an "IP" grade is an option include independent studies, field work/clinical experience courses, project courses, self-directed study and similar courses of an unstructured nature.
 Course work for an "IP" grade will be completed within one calendar year following the semester in which the "IP" grade was issued.
 When the course work is completed, the instructor of record will issue a revised grade converting the "IP" to the appropriate letter grade.
-In cases where one year is not sufficient to complete the course work for reasons deemed valid by the instructor, the student may appeal to the program director for an extension.
-If "IP" course work is not completed and/or an extension has not been approved by the instructor, the "IP" grade will converted to a letter grade of "F."
+In cases where one year is not sufficient to complete the course work for reasons deemed valid by the instructor, the student may appeal to the dean/chair for an extension.
+If "IP" course work is not completed and/or an extension has not been approved by the instructor, the "IP" grade will converted to a letter grade of "F." No student will be allowed to graduate with an "IP" on the official transcript.

 Note: The in-progress grade designation is limited to undergraduate courses that span over two consecutive semesters.